 A grade of C in UF MAC2311 meets the minimum requirement for the course.
 We encourage students to review the prerequisite material to gain a strong knowledge in order to succeed in calculus II.
-MAC2312 begins with integration techniques chapter, you should already be competent in limits, differentiation and integrating simple functions such as a power function, exponentials, sine and cosine and the use of usubstitution.
+MAC2312 begins with integration chapter, you should already be competent in integrating simple functions such as a power function, exponentials, sine and cosine and the use of u-substitution.
 We strongly recommend students who are having difficulty with these core calculus skills to review MAC2311 (or take the course if you have not done so).
-You may switch courses on one.uf during the drop-add period.
+You may switch courses on one.ufl.edu during the drop-add period.